hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 ### Non-redundant fraction (NRF)

-The non-redundant fraction of reads is the number of distinct uniquely mapping reads (i.e. after removing duplicates and unmapped) divided by the total number of reads.
+The non-redundant fraction of reads is the number of distinct uniquely mapping reads (i.e., after removing duplicates and unmapped) divided by the total number of reads.
 It is a measure of library complexity.
-This value is 0-1, and ideally, we would want to see values close to 1.
+This value is 0-1 and, ideally, we would want to see values close to 1.
 Generally, an NRF of 0.8 and higher indicates acceptable data.
-The ENCODE website also sets out standardized thresholds for this as well and those are summarized in the table below.
+The ENCODE website also sets out standardized thresholds for this and those are summarized in the table below.
 In our plot, we use a green, orange, and red dashed line to represent Ideal, Compliant, and Acceptable NRF cutoffs, respectively.

 <details>
 <summary><b>Click here for the code to compute NRF values from your own data</b></summary>